 BARC, Tuition, & Fees: Over the summer, students will notice charges to their BARC accounts (UCSB Billing Office) for fall quarter tuition and fees.
 Fee payments cannot be processed until students are registered for courses and hired for the quarter.
 For fall, fee payment will begin after students meet with the area advisor and register for classes.

-Financial Matters: In order to be hired, it is necessary for students to bring with them a birth certificate or social security card AND driver’s license OR passport.
+Financial Matters: To be hired, students ,must bring a birth certificate or social security card AND driver’s license OR passport.
 Click here for a list of acceptable documents.
 International students are required to bring their passport and all current visa information.
-Prior to, and during NGAT events, students will complete New Hire paperwork, and have any questions regarding payment and employment answered.
+For questions regarding payment and employment contact the Payroll Coordinator.

 Stipend monies specified in a student's Financial Offer Letter are distributed via the student's BARC account.
 TAs and GSRs will recieve their first paychecks on November 1st.
-We are unable to distribute stipend or other monies to anyone prior to officially being hired and/or matriculating to the University, so it is important that students budget accordingly.
+We are unable to distribute stipend or other monies prior to officially being hired and/or matriculating to the University, be sure to budget accordingly.

 Email and IT Support: All students must establish an @chem.ucsb.edu email address.
 The IT Help Desk is available to assist students with email, computer, and other technical questions.

-Social Activities (Coffee & Introductions, Team Building, Tea Time, & BBQ): These events are planned to allow new students to become better acquainted with each other and their new home as well as to allow current members of the Department to meet the new students.
+Social Activities: These events are planned to allow new students to become better acquainted with each other and their new home as well as to allow current members of the Department to meet the new students.
 Have fun and enjoy!